lacounty-isab/auditjs/readme.md

 a summary of each emit.
 Set `quietEmit: true` to suppress this.
 The `console` audit ignores this last flag.

-These additiona properties apply to AWS Simple Notification Services.
+These additional properties apply to AWS Simple Notification Services.
 They are ignored when `emitter` is `console`.

 | Property      | Value                        |